 We will learn about the lifespans, age of puberty, gestation periods as well as some unique quirks about the various species.

 This topic provides an introduction to the biological, physical and chemical aspects of occupational safety and personal hygiene practices.

 This topic will introduce the participants to responsible pet ownership, and the role pet shops can play in fostering good pet ownership in the local context.

 In this part of the workshop, we will practise the ways to handle the different types of animals as well as the steps to conduct a daily visual/physical examination on them.

 With the help of microscopes, we will look closely at some of the commonly-encountered parasites in pets and discuss ways to prevent them.

 The workshop will demonstrate to the participants on practical handling and restraint in the different species (dog, cat, rabbit, hamster, guinea pig and mouse), animal sexing and animal physical health checks.
 Videotapes would be used for demonstration too.

 IMPORTANT NOTE: The workshop will be conducted in small groups.
 Participants are expected to bring their own pets for their learning in such group settings to avoid any compromise or disappointment in their learning.
 In the event that participants are unable to bring sufficient pets to the workshop, TP will postpone the course until the required pet number is reached.
 Pets will not be provided by TP.

-Participants who meet at least 75% of attendance requirements, passed assessments and complete the workshop will be awarded the Skills Certificate in Pet Care and Management (Companion Animals).
+Participants who meet at least 75% of attendance requirements, passed assessments and complete the workshop will be awarded the Pet Care and Management (Companion Animals) certificate.